Japan Cover Letter Writing Guide

 Your Japan cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, pique the employer's interest, and draw them in for a closer look at your resume.

 Depending on the company and your fluency, you may use either Japanese or English language, when applying for a position in Japan.
 Stick to one language once chosen.
-However, you need to accept that not knowing the Japanese will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing the Japanese will put you at a real disadvantage from the local job seekers.

-When applying for a position in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with job cover letter in English.
+When applying for a position in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with a job cover letter in English.

 If you are submitting an English cover letter, it is helpful to duplicate in Japanese your name and contact address, unless you are certain that the recipient of your job application is an English speaker.

 A Japan cover letter is an integral part of your job application process.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Always address your job cover letter to an individual.
 Take the time to research every employer's organization and personalize each cover letter for a specific company with a real person’s name and title.
 Such personalization would increase the retention of your application.